Unfortunately, the Black Lodge bar closed in 2024. I decided to leave the article online to give you an idea what it was like.

 Berlin sure is home to some unusual sights.
-From a creepy abandoned Amusement Park to a dilapidated Cold-War Era listening post, there’s no shortage of off-beat places to explore.
-One of my favourite secret spots can be found between unassuming apartment buildings and grocery stores in the city’s Neukölln District.
+Over the years I’ve explored everything from a creepy abandoned amusement park to a dilapidated Cold War-era listening post.
+One of my favourite secret spots is hidden in the midst of apartment buildings and grocery stores in the city’s Neukölln district.

-Yet, just like its namesake, finding your way to the Black Lodge isn’t as straightforward as you would think.
-Read on for everything you need to know about visiting this amazing place.
+Similar to its namesake, finding your way to the Black Lodge isn’t as straightforward as you might think.
+Here’s everything you need to know about visiting this amazing place.

 This post may contain affiliate links, and I might earn a small commission at no additional cost to you.
 For more info, click here.

-The fact that you’ve stumbled across this article suggests you’re well aware of Twin Peaks, arguably David Lynch’s and Mark Frost’s magnum opus.
-In case you’re not, let me give you a quick spoiler-free recap.
+Since you’ve found this post, I assume you’re well aware of Twin Peaks, which I would argue is both David Lynch’s and Mark Frost’s magnum opus.
+In case you’re not familiar, let me give you a quick spoiler-free recap.

-The show, which originally ran from 1990-1991 (with a revival in 2017) follows FBI Agent Dale Cooper as he tries to unravel the mystery of the murder of prom queen Laura Palmer in the small town of Twin Peaks, Washington.
+The show originally ran from 1990 to 1991 (with a third season in 2017) and follows FBI Agent Dale Cooper as he tries to unravel the mystery of the murder of prom queen Laura Palmer in the small town of Twin Peaks, Washington.

-He soon realizes that the ostensibly peaceful atmosphere of the community harbours some darker secrets, and that in Twin Peaks, nothing is as it seems.
-The Black Lodge is part of that underlying darkness – an extradimensional place populated by some unsavoury characters, which can only be found by the initiated.
+He soon realizes that the seemingly peaceful atmosphere of the community hides some darker secrets, and nothing really is as it seems in Twin Peaks.
+The Black Lodge is part of that underlying darkness.
+It’s an extradimensional place, which is populated by some really unsavoury characters.

-Due to the unique and recognizable appearance of the place, it’s long become part of the collective cultural memory.
-Even if you’ve never seen an episode of Twin Peaks, you’ll probably recognize the imagery from a host of homages, rip-offs and parodies (Simpsons, anyone?).
+Because of the unique design of the place, it’s long entered the collective cultural memory.
+Even if you’ve never seen an episode of Twin Peaks, you’ll probably recognize the place from all the homages and parodies that were created over the years (“Chief Wiggum, don’t eat the clues!”).

-Hard facts first: The Black Lodge Bar is located in Sanderstraße No. 6 in Berlin’s Neukölln district, with the closest U-Bahn Station being Schönleinstraße, which is served by the U8 Train.
+Hard facts first: The Black Lodge Bar is located in Sanderstraße 6 in Berlin’s Neukölln district.
+The closest subway station is Schönleinstraße, which is served by the U8 train.
+Similar to the fictional version of the Black Lodge, I assume, you’ll only find the namesake bar if you’re actively looking for it, as the outside is completely unassuming.

-As a matter of fact, the outside of the building doesn’t mention the name of the bar anywhere and the lettering of “Mittelpunkt Gaststätte” over the door actively diverts the attention, suggesting a generic rustic restaurant (and a seemingly abandoned one, no less).
+It doesn’t mention the name of the bar anywhere and the sign above the door reads “Mittelpunkt Gaststätte”, which suggests a generic rustic restaurant (and one that looks abandoned, no less).

-What to expect of the Black Lodge Bar
+What to Expect From the Black Lodge Bar

-Once you enter, you’ll be greeted by a subdued atmosphere of low lighting and ethereal music (the former being the reason for the bad quality of the photographs; sorry about that).
+Once I entered, I was greeted by a subdued atmosphere, ethereal music and low lighting (which is the reason for the bad quality of the photographs; sorry about that).

-The main room of the bar is expectedly clad in red velvet curtains, while the floor is decorated in the distinct zig-zagging black-and-white pattern of the Black Lodge.
-Black Leather couches are grouped around small tables holding candles.
-Apart from some red spotlights on the ceiling, these provide the only lighting in the bar.
+The main room of the bar is surrounded by red velvet curtains and the floor has the distinct zigzag black-and-white pattern of the Black Lodge.
+There are some red spotlights on the ceiling, but otherwise the only light in the bar comes from candles that stand on tiny tables surrounded by black leather sofas.

-The smoker’s room past the toilets reminded me of the interior of the Great Northern Hotel, although the wainscoting might just be a remainder of the former restaurant located here.
-Fittingly, Twin Peaks Episodes are projected onto a screen in this room.
+The smoking section past the toilets kind of reminded me of the interior of the Great Northern Hotel, although the wainscoting on the walls might just be a leftover from the restaurant that used to be located in the building.

-The music dripping gently out of the speakers would fit into the Show as well, alternating between ambient Badalamenti-esque soundscapes, Smooth Jazz and Julee-Cruise like Dreampop that wouldn’t be out of place in the Roadhouse.
+The music that played in the bar wasn’t from the show, but would fit it very well, as it alternated between ambient Badalamenti-esque soundscapes, smooth jazz and Julee Cruise-like dreampop, which wouldn’t be out of place in the Roadhouse.

-The only thing missing from the fictional location was some Greek statuary, although some pictures near the bar depict one of the Venus figurines from the TV Show as well as Laura Palmer and a police sketch of BOB, so I’m willing to let that one slide;-).
+The only thing missing from the fictional location was some Ancient Greek statuary, although some pictures/skateboards near the bar show one of the Venus figurines from the TV show, as well as Laura Palmer and a police sketch of BOB, so I’m willing to let that one slide ;-).

-Something that distinctly added to the atmosphere was that I had the place almost completely to myself.
-I’ve talked to the barkeeper for a bit, and he told me that the place tends to be packed in winter but is usually empty in the summer when people prefer to socialize outside.
+Something that really added to the atmosphere was that I had the place almost completely to myself.
+I chatted with the barkeeper for a bit, and he told me that the place tends to be packed in winter but is usually empty in the summer, when everyone likes to socialize outside.

 Available Drinks

-As far as drinks go, you can expect reasonably-priced craft beers as well as a big selection of cocktails, long drinks, Whisk(e)y, Rum, Tequila and some soft drinks.
-Unfortunately, there are no snacks, so don’t expect Cherry Pie on the menu (it wouldn’t be as good as in the R&R anyway).
+As far as drinks go, they have some craft beers and a big selection of cocktails, long drinks, whiskey, rum, tequila and some soft drinks.
+Unfortunately, there are no snacks, so don’t expect cherry pie on the menu (it wouldn’t be as good as in the R&R anyway).

-The only thematic Cocktail seems to be the Black and Lodgy, but I went with a craft beer, so I’ve no idea what that contains.
-No coffee, either – maybe there was a fish in the percolator.
+The only thematic cocktail seems to be the Black and Lodgy, but I went with a craft beer, so I have no idea what that contains.
+No coffee, either; maybe there was a fish in the percolator.

 Exploring Berlin’s abandoned Spreepark Theme Park